Saturday, 27 June 2009

 So frightening was the the sound of Attila and his fellow Huns approaching that even Daleks would flee under the bed.

-RELATIONSHIPS Despite being short, squat, ugly Attila acquired 12 wives.
-Among his hunneys was Honoria, the sister of the western emperor Valentinian Honoria, the sister of the western emperor Valentinian III.
+RELATIONSHIPS Despite being short, squat, ugly Attila had several wives and concubines.
+Among his beloveds was Honoria, the sister of the western emperor Valentinian Honoria, the sister of the western emperor Valentinian III.
 The story goes that in 450 Attila proclaimed his intent to attack the Visigoth kingdom of Toulouse.
 Honoria appealed to him in despair to rescue her from an arranged marriage to an elderly Roman senator by marrying her himself.
 As a dowry he expected half of the western empire.
 When this was refused Attila stroppily invaded Gaul.

-Attila's 12th wife was Ildico, a beautiful German.
+Attila's last wife was Ildico, a beautiful German.
 However he died on their wedding night.
-Unsurprisingly it was the last of his marriages.

 Attila's sons Ellak (his appointed successor), Dengizik, and Ernak fought over his legacy and, were defeated and scattered the following year in the battle of Nedao.